namahaz/reem-day/content/index.md

 # Reem.Day
 ### December 23rd marks Reem's Day of Remembrance For Children Of Wars.
-It was also her and her grandfather Kaled's birthday.
+It was also her and her grandfather Khaled's birthday.
 ## My Heart, My Two Eyes,
 ## The Soul Of My Soul. —KN